christosgalano/WordPress-on-Azure/guides/post-configuration.md

-# Post-Configuration Steps (also available in Wiki)
+# Post Configuration Steps (also available in Wiki)

 ## Download database certificate in Kudo environment